ginolatorilla/devops-wiki/_posts/2024-07-15-serve-a-static-website-in-aws-s3-with-custom-domain.md

 Choose a name for the bucket with a suffix to decrease the chances of name collisions.

-Your DNS provider should provide you a list of public IPs, like what's in {% include external-link.html text="this page from CloudFlare" url="https://www.cloudflare.com/en-gb/ips/" %}.
+Your DNS provider should provide you with a list of public IPs, like what's in
+{% include external-link.html text="this page from CloudFlare" url="https://www.cloudflare.com/en-gb/ips/" %}.
 When crafting the bucket policy, use those public IDs with the sample policy described in the
 {% include external-link.html text="official instructions to restrict access to buckets" url="https://docs.aws.amazon.com/AmazonS3/latest/userguide/example-bucket-policies.html#example-bucket-policies-IP" %}.
 Here's a template policy you can use: